CARV-ICS-FORTH/frisbee/docs/installation.md

 # Installation

-This tutorial describes how to deploy and run a test using Frisbee.
+This tutorial describes how to deploy Frisbee and start running tests.

 # Requirements